szymon6927/szymonmiks.pl/blog/content/page/05-interesting-projects/index.md

 ---

 List of open-source projects that look interesting to me.
-This list includes projects from the various domains for example python, databases, developer tools, algorithms.
+This list includes projects from the various domains, for example: python, databases, developer tools and algorithms.

 :point_down: :point_down: :point_down: